 The Hippy Boys – Nurse J’kel

-The Hippy Boys’ members were also active in Perry’s studio band The Upsetters; Nurse J’kel, however, was produced by Sonia Pottinger, the first female Jamaican record producer (1969, High Note Records / Re: Trojan Records)
+The members of the Hippy Boys were also active in Lee Perry’s studio band, The Upsetters.
+However, Nurse J’kel was produced by Sonia Pottinger, the first female Jamaican record producer.
+(1969, High Note Records / Re: Trojan Records)

 Lee Perry – Sipreano

-featuring organ riffs by Winston Wright and dialogue borrowed from the Steve McQueen western Nevada Smith (1970, Upsetter / Re: Trojan Records)
+Featuring organ riffs by Winston Wright and a dialogue from the Steve McQueen western Nevada Smith.
+(1970, Upsetter / Re: Trojan Records)

 The Upsetters – Soul Walk